-Owing back taxes to the IRS often ends up in wage garnishment.
-The IRS will send a notice to your employer letting them know that you owe back taxes, and that your employer must now withhold a certain amount from your paycheck and remit it to the IRS.
+Need help to stop IRS wage garnishment?
+You're in the right place.
+Owing back taxes to the IRS often results in wage garnishment.
+The IRS will send a notice to your employer letting them know that you owe back taxes and that your employer must now withhold a certain amount from your paycheck and send it to the IRS.

 What is Wage Garnishment?

-Wage garnishment is an order directing a third party, usually an employer, to seize assets, typically wages, from an employee to settle unpaid tax debt.
+Before we discuss the steps you can take to stop IRS wage garnishment, let's talk a little about what it means if you're experiencing wage garnishment.
+Wage garnishment is an order directing a third party (usually an employer) to seize assets (typically wages) from an employee to settle unpaid tax debt.
 It's a debt collection tool the IRS uses.

 The IRS does not need a court order to order your wages garnished.
 If you owe back taxes, the IRS can notify your employer to let them know.
 After that, your employer must withhold a certain amount of your wages and remit it to the IRS.
-It includes wages and federal payments like Social Security and tax refunds.
+The amount an employer withholds can come from both wages and also federal payments like Social Security and tax refunds.

-The statute of limitations is 10 years from the date of assessment, but there are several catches to how the IRS counts the time.
+The statute of limitations, or time the IRS has to enforce this collection process, is 10 years from the date of assessment, but there are several catches to how the IRS counts the time.
 It’s best not to try to wait it out.

 How Much Can the IRS Take?

-If you're filing as single and claim zero dependants, the IRS can take all but $482.69 of your biweekly paycheck.
-If you're married, filing jointly, and have a child, the IRS can take all but $1130.76 from your biweekly paycheck.
-With a wage garnishment leaving you with barely enough to cover your mortgage payments, it's clearly important for you to stop wage garnishments before they start.
+If you're filing as single and claim zero dependents, the IRS can take all but $561.54 of your biweekly paycheck.
+If you're married, filing jointly, and have a child, the IRS can take all but $1315.39 from your biweekly paycheck.
+These amounts are occasionally adjusted though.
+Because a wage garnishment may leave you with barely enough to cover your monthly mortgage or other recurring payments, you are in a much better position if you can stop wage garnishments before they start.

 ARE YOU FACING A WAGE GARNISHMENT FROM THE IRS?
 DOWNLOAD OUR FREE GUIDE TO FIGHTING WAGE GARNISHMENTS >>